malmans2/JHU-MITgcm_Tools/README.md

 #### To cite our dataset, please use this reference:
 - Almansi et al., "Variability in Circulation and Hydrography in the Denmark Strait", in progress

-#### To cite our Lagrangian Tracking Particle Code, please use this references:
+#### To cite our Lagrangian Tracking Particle Code, please use these references:
 - R. Gelderloos, A. S. Szalay, T. W. N. Haine and G. Lemson, "A fast algorithm for neutrally-buoyant Lagrangian particles in numerical ocean modeling," 2016 IEEE 12th International Conference on e-Science (e-Science), Baltimore, MD, 2016, pp. 381-388.
 doi: 10.1109/eScience.2016.7870923
 URL: [http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7870923&isnumber=7870873](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7870923&isnumber=7870873)